dedicatedcode/reitti/README.md

 ## Backup & Data Persistence

-Reitti is designed to be mostly stateless, with all important data stored in the PostgreSQL database (with PostGIS extensions).
-To ensure you do not lose any critical data:

-- **Backup Requirement:** Only the PostGIS database needs to be backed up regularly.
+- **Backup Requirement:** The PostGIS database needs to be backed up regularly.
 This database contains all user location data, analysis results, and other persistent information.
 - **Stateless Services:** All other components (RabbitMQ, Redis, Reitti application, etc.) are stateless and do not store any important data.
 These can be redeployed or restarted without risk of data loss.

 **Recommended Backup Strategy:**
 - Use standard PostgreSQL backup tools (such as `pg_dump` or physical volume snapshots) to back up your database.
 - Ensure backups are performed regularly and stored securely.
-- No backup is needed for RabbitMQ, Redis, or the Reitti application itself.
+- No backup is needed for RabbitMQ, Redis, Photon.

 **Restore:**
 - In case of disaster recovery, restoring the PostGIS database is sufficient to recover all user data and history.